 To diagnose cervicitis, your doctor will likely perform a physical exam that includes:

 - A pelvic exam.
 During this exam, your doctor checks your pelvic organs for areas of swelling and tenderness.
-He or she also may place a speculum in your vagina to view the upper part of the vagina and the cervix.
+He or she may also place a speculum in your vagina to view the upper, lower and side walls of the vagina and the cervix.

-Your doctor may recommend repeat testing for cervicitis caused by gonorrhea or chlamydia.
+Your doctor may also recommend repeat testing for cervicitis caused by gonorrhea or chlamydia.

 Preparing for your appointment

-Cervicitis may be discovered incidentally during a routine pelvic exam and Pap test and may not require treatment.
-If, however, you experience unusual vaginal symptoms that lead you to schedule an appointment, you'll most likely see a gynecologist, family doctor or other health care provider.
+Cervicitis may be discovered incidentally during a routine pelvic exam and may not require treatment if it's not due to an infection.
+If, however, you experience unusual vaginal symptoms that lead you to schedule an appointment, you'll most likely see a gynecologist or primary care doctor.

 Because appointments can be brief, and because there's often a lot of ground to cover, it's a good idea to be well-prepared for your appointment.
 Here's some information to help you get ready for your appointment.